michaeljfazio/trend-trader/README.md

 # What to Expect

 * More small losses and fewer large gains (expect 40% drawdowns)
-* Biggest gainst will be realized of large market moves
+* Larger gains will be realized when large market moves occur
-* A long-term strategy and may stay out of the market for weeks at a time.
+* A long-term strategy and may stay out of the market for weeks at a time
 * I won't speculate on performance (do your own backtests and forward tests!)

 # Disclaimer